-One source lists the Peony is as a second November flower.
+Some sources list the Peony is as a second flower for November.

 Peonies are a group of about 30 flowering plants and originate in Asia, Europe and western North America.
 Colors range from purples, reds, yellows and white with more colors in the many cultivated varieties.
-Peonies flower in late spring to early summer in the Northern Hemisphere, so it is a bit unclear why this is listed as a November flower.
+Peonies flower in late spring to early summer in the Northern Hemisphere, so it is a bit unclear why they are listed as a November flower.

 The Greek origin of the word Peony is linked to Paeon, a Greek god of medicine, possibly in reference to the plant's medicinal use.

 Birth flower reference: Floriography Today by S. Theresa Dietz